wangziblake/CardioMM_MMCMR-427K/README.md

 ```
 /CardioMM_reconstruction/evaluatescript_CMRxReconAll.sh
 ```
-Run the main code for automated analysis, see python scripts in:
+Run the main code for automated analysis, see Python scripts in:
 ```
 /CardioMM_automatedphenotyping
 Remember to download and configure the necessities in /nnUNet_related/nnUNet_results first.